Have you ever been injured at work and wondered how to navigate the complicated maze that is the workers’ compensation system? You’re not alone.

 What is Covered by WorkCover?

-WorkCover’s protection extends beyond injuries to also cover the ensuing financial burdens, including medical expenses.
+WorkCover’s protection extends beyond injuries to also cover the ensuing financial hardships you may incur, including medical expenses.
 Once a claim is approved, WorkCover intervenes to offer weekly payments and meet various medical costs.
-Lost wages, physiotherapy, rehabilitation, surgery, and any other necessary assessments or treatments are covered, ensuring that the road to recovery isn’t marred by financial hurdles.
+Lost wages, physiotherapy, rehabilitation, surgery, and any other necessary assessments or treatment plans are covered, ensuring that the road to recovery isn’t marred by financial hurdles.

 However, while WorkCover’s coverage is comprehensive, it does have its limits.
-Certain services such as:
+The following are services which generally may not be covered:

 Seek Medical Attention